 First things first, you need electricity, gas, and internet – or whatever utilities you want to have.
 Make those calls, set those appointments.
 I like to have the internet and electricity set up before anything else.

 You’ll also want to either set your orders to where they arrive while you’re waiting for the internet tech to show up.
-Or go shopping and start setting up the furniture until they arrive.
+Or go shopping and start setting up the furniture and keep the recliner protector on until they arrive.

 I personally order nearly everything from Amazon or Kohl’s.
 And might make a Target run for starter groceries and a few “this n that” type items.